-- The committee will consider the extent to which the student has completed all assignments, mastered the essential knowledge and skills, and maintained passing grades in the course or subject. - The student or parent will be given an opportunity to present any information to the committee about the absences and discuss ways to earn or regain credit or a final grade.
+- Whether the student has mastered the essential knowledge and skills and maintained passing grades in the course or subject. - Whether the student or the student's parent had any control over the absences.

+Any information presented by the student or parent to the committee about the absences.